I Love Lee Taly: Synopsis

-14-year-old Geum Eun-dong (Kim Ki-bum) is desperately in love with Lee Tae-ri (Park Ye-jin), a well-bred heiress who is seven years older than he is.
-Eun-dong's wish is mysteriously granted when he wakes up to find that he's become a handsome 25-year-old man: the perfect contender.
-As Tae-ri's new assistant Hwang Min-soo, he learns of Tae-ri's heartbreak and discovers that not everything is as it seems in her picture perfect life.
+14-year-old Geum Eun-dong (Kim Ki-bum) is in love with Lee Tae-ri (Park Ye-jin), a well-bred heiress who is seven years older than him.
+Eun-dong's wish is mysteriously granted when he wakes up to find he has become a handsome 25-year-old man — the perfect contender.
+As Tae-ri's new assistant, Hwang Min-soo, he learns of Tae-ri's heartbreak and discovers that not everything is as it seems in her picture-perfect life.